usaid-cs/yesterday-i-learned/random.md

 1. The Achilles' heel story involves his mother washing his entire body with magic water except for his heel.
 Then he got shot in the heel at war one day and died.
 1. Wind mobile's "unlimited" US voice is [just 40 hours](https://www.freedommobile.ca/docs/default-source/default-document-library/data-fair-usage-policy).
 1. [Vim and Emacs users are more likely to be hired than Eclipse users.](https://triplebyte.com/blog/technical-interview-performance-by-editor-os-language) (Pycharm is fine.)
-1. "So bored I want to kill someone" has a name: [cabin fever](https://en.wikipedia.org/wiki/Cabin_fever).
-The Shining was based on a kind of cabin fever.
 1. Fake eyes (like glass eyes) still need eye drops for lubrication.
 1. A [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) can be used not only as fail-safes ("stop the lawn mower if the user is dead / can't hold onto the handle"), but also [fail-deadly](https://en.wikipedia.org/wiki/Fail-deadly) ("if the suicide bomber is shot and killed, make sure the bomb goes off anyway", or "make sure all the documents are released into the public if Edward Snowden is killed")
 1. It is impossible to buy cheap quinoa because the import price is [10x](https://en.wikipedia.org/wiki/Quinoa) that of wheat.